Colton, can you describe your journey into data science?

 After earning my Ph.D. in Mathematics in 2008, I was a faculty member in mathematics departments for 12 years.
 At the same time, I was working with an IT consulting company on data science and project management.
 All of that, in concert with my Omdena project, came together to enable my current role.

 How long did it take you to gather a substantial amount of skills/ knowledge?

-How did the Omdena experience help you?
-What skills/ insights did you get?
-How can a senior make the best out of the experience?
+How can a senior data scientist make the best out of the Omdena experience?

 Just about any job opportunity is looking for experience.
-That can come from working on projects or leading projects, but experience in a healthcare project for example would not carry as much weight for a pricing opportunity.
+That can come from working on projects or leading projects, but experience in a healthcare project, for example, would not carry as much weight for a pricing opportunity.
 This leads me to one of the biggest advantages that Omdena (and indeed also consulting) offers, which is a diversity of available projects.
-Thus, allowing me to have meaningful conversations in pretty much any interview situation.
+Thus, allowing me to have meaningful conversations in any interview situation.
 One particularly important advantage that Omdena has over consulting is the perspective of social impact.
 Every company wants to turn a profit, but the better ones put their heart into making a difference in the world.
-Here is where the Omdena experience helps match strong and experienced data scientists with those impactful companies.
+Here, the Omdena experience helps match strong and experienced data scientists with those impactful companies.